Skagit County, Washington

 - 2003: The Skagit River Bridge collapse occurs, leading to significant infrastructure improvements.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Skagit County, Washington.
+This timeline provides a condensed summary of the historical journey of Skagit County, Washington.